harlowja/quark/README.rst

-There are three parts of ``quark``, the first being a ``quark-compute`` which is the actual integration point with ``libvirt``; this component is actively placing information about itself into a zookeeper (or etcd?) directory that it is responsible for allocating (there would be assumed to be many hundred or thousands of these ``quark-compute`` processes and directories).
+There are three parts of ``quark``, the first being a ``quark-compute`` which is the actual integration point with ``libvirt``; this component is actively placing information about itself into a zookeeper (or etcd?) directory that it is also responsible for creating when it starts up (there would be assumed to be many hundred or thousands of these ``quark-compute`` processes and directories).

 A sample/example of that directory is the following::